Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Maret 2026 11.55.06 UTC
+- WIB: Selasa, 3 Maret 2026 12.59.10 UTC
-- WITA: Selasa, 3 Maret 2026 12.55.06 UTC
+- WITA: Selasa, 3 Maret 2026 13.59.10 UTC
-- WIT: Selasa, 3 Maret 2026 13.55.06 UTC
+- WIT: Selasa, 3 Maret 2026 14.59.10 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: inspirational
+Kategori: motivational